 Welcome to the official Taylor County Government website.
 These pages are designed to help you find the department, resource, or person that you are looking for in your local government as well as provide valuable links to other important sites.We will routinely update and improve this website to keep our residents and visitors informed with the most up-to-date resources available.

-Taylor County is truly the "Heart of Kentucky."
+Taylor County is truly "a hidden jewel".
 In addition to being shaped like a heart, the county is near the geographical center of the state in the pennyrile region.
 Green River Lake, another "hidden jewel" is located within Taylor County!!

 Formed by the Kentucky legislature from the northeast half of Green County, effective March 1, 1848, Taylor County was the 100th county in order of establishment and was named for Zachary Taylor.
 It has an area of 284 square miles.